 3a – Industries with AI Marketing Potential in 5 Years

 Our sample companies don’t seem to believe that the areas of opportunity for AI in marketing will shift much in the coming five years.
 The chart above reflects (almost exactly) the industries that our sample companies are already targeting as customers for AI and marketing tech.
-We can suppose that few of them will focus exclusively on targeting and selling to sectors who aren’t poised to benefit greatly and leverage AI heavily.
+We suppose that few of our respondent companies will focus exclusively on targeting and selling to sectors that aren’t poised to reap significant benefits from and leverage AI heavily.

-From the data above, it seems that our sample companies believe that direct-to-consumer industries (as opposed to business-to-business domains, or public-private sectors like healthcare) will benefit most from AI marketing developments.
-For reasons stated in graphic 2c (earlier in this article), that is not surprising, but is indeed worth noting for executives considering marketing technology investments.
+From the data above, it seems our sample companies believe that direct-to-consumer industries (as opposed to business-to-business domains, or public-private sectors like healthcare) will benefit most from AI marketing developments.
+For reasons stated in graphic 2c above, this is not surprising but is indeed worth noting for executives considering marketing technology investments.

 3b – Businesses with Most Potential for Value with AI in Marketing

 Not all businesses are created equal when it comes to machine learning applications.
 Regardless of industry, certain business types have access to more data, more streams of data, and more organized and useful data.
-Our executives from this research sample showed a strong preferences for businesses that live and die quantifiable digital interactions, the kind of data that can train machine learning models and iteratively improve over time.
+Our executives from this research sample showed a strong preference for businesses that “live and die” quantifiable digital interactions, the kind of data that can train machine learning models and iteratively improve its performance over time.

 Digital media and eCommerce companies topped the list, with SaaS and social media businesses coming in a relatively close third.
-Our guess is that SaaS and social media ranked below the top two listings because such businesses are less common than the first two, and thus very few of our sample companies sell exclusively or directly to the social media or SaaS spaces (literally anyone under the sun can create an advertising-driven site, or an eCommerce store, but much harder is it to write software or to create a one-in-a-million popular social media platform?
-The market for the latter is smaller, and so our companies may have ranked them lower because they are not focused there).
+Our guess is that SaaS and social media ranked below the top two listings because such businesses are less common than the first two.
+Very few of our sample companies sell exclusively or directly to the social media or SaaS space; literally anyone under the sun can create an advertising-driven site, or an eCommerce store, but it’s much harder to write software or to create a one-in-a-million popular social media platform.
+The market for the latter is smaller, and so our companies may have ranked them lower as a result.

-Business to business physical businesses and service firms ranked low across the board, being ranked low across nearly all of our responses.
-From our collected quotes and rankings, we can presume that these businesses have much less quantifiable transaction data, and their sales rely much more on non-quantifiable human relationships, phone calls, trade shows, etc. Lack of unity and quantifiability across these channels for B2B and service firms make them much less likely to take immediate advantage of machine learning in marketing.
+B2B physical businesses and service firms ranked low across the board.
+From our collected quotes and rankings, we presume that these businesses have much less quantifiable transaction data and/or that their sales rely much more on non-quantifiable human relationships, phone calls, trade shows, etc. Lack of unity and quantifiability across these channels make them much less likely to take immediate advantage of machine learning in marketing.

 Featured below is a selection of direct quotes in response to this question: